 Apart from the soft-closing hinges, this product also boasts several other interesting features.
 First, there’s the not-strictly-necessary addition of the nightlight, which will illuminate the bowl with a gentle blue light.
 That feature is particularly helpful if you don’t want to turn on the bathroom light at night.
 Simply plug the toilet seat in and press the light button in the back, near the hinges.

 But the real pièce de résistance of this product is the fact that you get to choose between three temperature settings.
 The lowest setting is at 97 degrees Fahrenheit, which is about body temperature, while the hottest one is at 104 degrees.
 Like the nightlight feature, you can control the heat through the button on the right.

-10. Brondell LumaWarm Heated Elongated or Round Soft-Close Toilet Seat with Nightlight
+10. Brondell LumaWarm Heated Soft-Close Toilet Seat With Nightlight

 Lastly, we have the LumaWarm toilet seat from Brondell, which is also compatible with both elongated and round toilets.
 Like the previous product on the list, this one has a blue LED nightlight and a built-in heater.
 They even have the same temperature range since this one also lets you set the heat between 97 and 104 degrees Fahrenheit.
 Additionally, both items are available in similar colors — white and biscuit, which is basically tan.